TacnaynDev/Resource-Packs-Demo/README.md

 # TacNayn Demo Repository
 A showcase repository for displaying my skills with MC resource packs.

-Repo contains a main demo resource pack with a test world, and a separate resource pack with a core shader.
+Repo contains a bunch of stuff I've made.
+It started as a small demo repository and ended up as more of a dumping grounds for my smaller projects.
+Feel free to look around and use my stuff for inspiration!

 ## Stuff to Check Out
 **Core Shader Template**: